JerowinGeo/spam-filterization/Backend_explaination.md

+### Import
-### first we need to import some modules and libararies
+First we need to import some modules and libararies
 ```
 from flask import Flask, request, jsonify, render_template
 import pandas as pd